Research with a public purpose

 Agricultural Floodplain Rice Farming as Adaptation to Climate Change

 Researchers propose paddy rice farming on agricultural floodplains as a potential scalable climate adaptation to increasing flood risk in the Northeast US, while enhancing the profitability and sustainability of agricultural production.
-Research objectives include: 1) map the floodplains that are suitable for rice farming in NYS; and 2) examine the synergies and tradeoffs in the provision of different ecosystem services in the potential rice farming sites.
-Extension objectives include: 1) understand the barriers and opportunities for small farm owners to adopt rice farming; and 2) set up demonstration sites to show the technology and feasibility of rice farming for local farmers.
+Researchers seek to map the floodplains that are suitable for rice farming in NYS and examine the synergies and tradeoffs in the provision of different ecosystem services in the potential rice farming sites.

 - Faculty lead: Chuan Liao